lxdock/lxdock/docs/cli/up.rst

 .. code-block:: console

-  $ nomad up               # starts the containers of the project
+  $ lxdock up               # starts the containers of the project
-  $ nomad up mycontainer   # starts the "mycontainer" container
+  $ lxdock up mycontainer   # starts the "mycontainer" container
-  $ nomad up web ci        # starts the "web" and "ci" containers
+  $ lxdock up web ci        # starts the "web" and "ci" containers